MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/4-improve-app-interactivity-lifecycle-events.md

 ## The Blazor component lifecycle

 Blazor components represent the views in Blazor apps, which define the layout and UI logic.
 The components generate HTML markup when the app runs.
 User interaction events can trigger custom code, and components can be updated to rerender the display.
-Upon page closure, Blazor removes the component and any resources should be cleaned up.
+Upon page closure, Blazor removes the component and cleans up any resources.
 New instances are created when the user returns to the page.

 The following diagram illustrates the events that occur during the lifetime of a component, and the methods you can use to handle these events.
 Blazor provides both synchronous and asynchronous versions of each method except for `SetParametersAsync`.